Financial Conduct Authority

 The project goals were as follows:

-Redesign the website to improve user journeys and create a responsive design; working in collaboration with existing UX and design agency
+- Redesign the website to improve user journeys and create a responsive design including user testing

 - Add new functionality to the website in response to user feedback